-We have funded our operations to date primarily from private placements of our redeemable convertible preferred stock, with aggregate gross proceeds of approximately \$142.5 million, grant funding and loans from an Austrian government agency, and \$26.2 million in upfront and milestone payments from Gilead in connection with a research collaboration and license agreement.
-On April 23, 2019, we completed an initial public offering of our common stock (IPO) in which we issued 6.0 million shares of our common stock, at \$14.00 per share, for gross proceeds of \$84.0 million, or net proceeds of \$74.6 million.
+We have funded our operations to date primarily from public offerings of common stock and convertible preferred stock, including our initial public offering, as well as private placements of our redeemable convertible preferred stock, grant funding and loans from an Austrian government agency, upfront, milestone and initiation payments from Gilead in connection with a research collaboration and license agreement, and upfront payments from Roche in connection with a research collaboration and license agreement.

+On April 23, 2019, we completed an initial public offering of our common stock (the IPO) in which we issued 6.0 million shares of our common stock, at \$14.00 per share, for gross proceeds of \$84.0 million, or net proceeds of \$74.6 million.
 On December 11, 2020, we completed a follow-on public offering in which we issued 3.9 million shares of our common stock, at \$11.75 per share, and 2,978 shares of our Series A convertible preferred stock, at \$11,750.00 per share, for net proceeds of \$75.0 million after deducting underwriting discounts and commissions and offering expenses.
-As of December 31, 2021, the principal amount outstanding under loans from government agencies was \$6.1 million and we had cash, cash equivalents and restricted cash of \$66.9 million.
-In February 2022 we received a \$15.0 million initiation fee in connection with Restated Collaboration Agreement with Gilead.
-In addition, Gilead purchased unregistered shares of our common stock for \$5.0 million.
-In March 2022, we issued and sold 21,700,000 shares of our common stock at \$2.00 per share, and 15,800 shares of our Series A-1 convertible preferred stock at \$2,000.00 per share in a follow-on public offering resulting in net proceeds of approximately \$70.0 million.
+In addition, in February 2022, Gilead Sciences, Inc. (Gilead) purchased 1.7 million shares of our common stock for \$5.0 million.
+On March 4, 2022, we completed a follow-on public offering in which we issued 21.7 million shares of our common stock, at \$2.00 per share, and 15,800 shares of our Series A-1 convertible preferred stock, at \$2,000.00 per share, for net proceeds of \$70.2 million after deducting underwriting discounts and commissions and offering expenses.
+As of December 31, 2022, the principal amount outstanding under loans from government agencies was \$2.9 million and we had cash, cash equivalents and restricted cash of \$113.4 million